hongaar/moker/README.md

 ## `semantic-release` _monorepo_

+⚠️ **This is work in progress**

+_Current plan:_

+- Set `"private": true` in root package
+- This will cause semantic-release/npm to skip publish step
+- We add exec plugin and use yarn workspaces foreach npm publish
+- We can remove .npmrc file
+- We need to modify .yarnrc.yml / .releaserc.json
+- We can get rid of `"publishConfig"` in workspaces pkg

+_This may be outdated:_

 This plugin sets up [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
 It uses a workaround so that it can be used in a monorepo, which is to set up a